-This report is intended solely for the information and use of LIPA and New York State and is not intended to be and should not be used by anyone other than the specified parties.
+This report is intended solely for the information and use of LIPA and the Office of Budget and Policy Analysis of the Office of the State Comptroller of the State of New York and is not intended to be and should not be used by anyone other than the specified parties.
+Our opinion is not modified in respect of this matter.